Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-Today marks the final day of the trekking adventure.
-After a hearty breakfast, you’ll begin with a descent downhill to Sing Gompa.
-The trail then continues with a steep descent through diverse vegetation.
-Upon reaching the stream, you will cross the river and follow the path downstream.
+Today is the final day of the trek.
+After a hearty breakfast, begin with a downhill walk to Sing Gompa.
+The trail continues with a steep descent through varied vegetation.

-Finally, the trek includes a gradual uphill walk through scenic farm fields before arriving in Dhunche, your overnight stop.
+Upon reaching a stream, cross the river and follow the path downstream.
+The trek concludes with a gradual uphill walk through scenic farm fields before arriving in Dhunche, your overnight stop.

 Day 14: Drive back to Kathmandu

-Altitude: 1,302 m / 4,272 ft
+Altitude above sea level: 1,302 m / 4,272 ft.

 Driving Duration: Approximately 5 hours